Advertiser Disclosure

-When it comes to investing in the TSX, Canadian investors know all about natural resources and big banks.
+Canadian investors know all about natural resources and big banks when investing in the TSX.
 But one industry that is often overlooked in Canada is infrastructure.

 Some examples of infrastructure investments include physical assets like bridges, roads, airports, and utilities.

 Most infrastructure companies focus on a specific asset type.
-If you are looking for more diversity, infrastructure ETFs provide exposure to a wide range of stocks in various fields.
+If you want more diversity, infrastructure ETFs provide exposure to a wide range of stocks in various fields.

 Investing in infrastructure ETFs can provide a stable position in your portfolio.
 These companies also pay steady dividends and are typically recession-proof as well.
 No matter what type of economic environment we are in, we will always use physical infrastructure daily.